in-the-keyhole/khs-load/README.md

 ## Command Line Flags

 Use the following command line flags to configure your load test.
-You can define options can in a `YAML` config file as well.
+You can define options in a `YAML` config file as well.
 Reference:

 ```
     --duration      Int      Number of seconds to run test